Operational guide and checklist

 Emergency, evacuation and accident response processes need to be considered by the need to maintain physical distancing to ensure effective arrangements are still in place.
 However, safety should not be compromised and should take priority over physical distancing in an emergency situation, for example dealing with a medical emergency or evacuation due to fire.
 Everyone onsite should be familiar with new processes and a clear lead should be identified.

 Health Protection Scotland (HPS) has provided COVID-19 information and guidance for general (non-healthcare) settings which reiterates that people should not travel if they exhibit any COVID-19 symptoms.
 The HPS advice, and any subsequent safe travelling advice, such as that provided by Transport Scotland, should be factored into decisions on planned returns to work, including that face coverings are mandatory on public transport and public transport premises, such as train stations and airports, from 22 June 2020.
 The Strategic Framework includes measures on travel.
-There are limited exceptions in travel guidance to make journeys into and out of Level 3 and 4 areas or their equivalents in other parts of the UK.
-This includes travel for work but only where that cannot be done from home.
-It is important for everyone’s safety that we all minimise travel as much as possible.
+There are limited exceptions to making journeys into and out of Level 3 and 4 areas or their equivalents in other parts of the UK.
+Check the latest guidance for permitted reasons for travel.

 Consideration should be given to any travel around or between event venues (for example large outdoor sites or where the workforce work across a number of venues).